It’s that time of year again, when the weather heats up and those long freezing nights quickly become a distant memory.

 - Use a hose nozzle with a shut-off valve when washing your car.

-Given the recent heat and dryness in Denver, it’s the most important time of year to be aware of these guidelines, know your landscape and water only when necessary.
+If you live in the Denver metro area, it’s important to know your landscape and water only when necessary.

 Your lawn (and Denver’s water supply) will thank you.